01 of 02

 Creating Your First Mitered Square

 In this example, we will cast on an even number of stitches to make a 4 x 4-inch square.
 This requires that you cast on 32 stitches.
-In order to create the decreases at the center, the first row is considered a “set-up row” and looks like this:
+To create the decreases at the center, the first row is considered a “set-up row” and looks like this:

 Row 1 (set-up row) (WS): K16, pm, k16.